risko375/API-Server/README.md

 Allows for 3 possible user flows:

-Signing up -> Verify Emai is not in use -> return token
+Signing up -> Verify Email is not in use -> return token

 Signing in -> Verify Email/Password -> return token